davekilian/davekilian.github.com/_posts/2023-02-08-acquire-release.markdown

 Now `tail` is an `atomic<>` value, with each access tagged using one of three guarantees:

-* `relaxed`: No ordering guarantees, just do this when it's convenient.
+* `relaxed`: No ordering guarantees, do this whenever it's convenient.
-* `release`: Do a write-release: wait for all preceding operations to complete before doing this (but work ahead on stuff following this if it's convenient).
+* `release`: This is a write-release: wait for all preceding operations to complete before doing this (but work ahead on stuff following this if it's convenient).
-* `acquire`: Do a read-acquire; block upcoming operations until this is done (but allow preceding operations to be delayed if it's convenient).
+* `acquire`: This is a read-acquire; block upcoming operations until this is done (but allow preceding operations to be delayed if it's convenient).

 Note how we use `release` when incrementing the tail, which is our queue's write-release; it can't happen until all preceding memory operations are fully done and flushed to memory.
 Our `acquire` is when we sample the value of `tail` in `poll()`; nothing afterward in the program can happen until we've done that.
 You should be able to construct a correctness proof nearly the same as we did with the `fence()`-based queue, but for the sake of brevity I won't include it here.

 And that's it!
 Now you know what acquire and release semantics are, and when they might be useful.

 In summary, acquire and release semantics are ordering guarantees used in the common situation where threads asynchronously hand off temporary ownership of shared memory.
-The thread which previously owned the memory releases ownership via a single write-release operation, which waits for all preceding memory operations (which might involve the memory being handed off) to complete.
-Asynchronously, a thread which would like to own the memory acquires ownership via a single read-acquire operation, which holds all upcoming memory operations (which might involve the memory being handed off) until the read-acquire itself has completed.
-Together, this is sufficient to synchronize the handoff process in the case where the releasing thread and acquiring thread run at the same time.
+The thread which previously owned the memory releases ownership via a single write-release operation, which is guaranteed not to happen until all preceding memory operations are done (since they might involve the memory being handed off).
+Later, a thread which would like to use the memory acquires ownership via one read-acquire operation, is guaranteed to hold all upcoming memory operations until done (since, again, those upcoming memory operations might involve the memory being acquired).

 ## That's it?

 That's it.
 Well, *almost*.

-Once you've satisfied you've grokked the above, there are a couple more factoids you should know:
+Once you've satisfied you've grokked the above, there are a few more little factoids you should know:

 **It isn't just the CPU that messes up your code like this; you're compiler's in on it too.** When you turn on optimizations, e.g. by passing one of the `-O` flags to gcc, the compiler will do all sorts of weird stuff to your code in the name of performance, using magic as black as what CPUs do at runtime.
 Luckily, you usually don't have to worry about this, because compilers also understand memory ordering semantics like acquire and release: if you tag your code with a memory ordering guarantee, both your compiler and your CPU will honor it.
 You don't do anything special about compile-time reordering.